Priorities are everything.

 and East Germany

-, both of whom once opted for highly centralised, paramilitary police forces rather than the quirky and peace-loving lawmen they are nowadays
+, both of whom once opted for highly centralised, paramilitary police forces (who are ideal for autocratic states) rather than the quirky and freedom-loving lawmen they are nowadays

 Every German Land

 has its own police force, and there additionally are federal entities like the Bundespolizei

 (who handle everything border-, customs- and transportation-related; so whenever you come to Germany, those would be the first and last guys you'd see; plus, they're also the umbrella organisation of the famed GSG-9

 ), and the Bundeskriminalamt

 (Federal Crime Office, tasked with handling organised and cross-state crime - basically the German version of the FBI), who answer directly to the Ministry of the Interior instead of any state.

 The Polizei doesn't necessarily share (or no longer shares

 ) certain other countries' reputations of being overly violent